You have no items in your shopping cart.

 Germination: 85%

-Okra originated from Egypt and Ethiopia where it grows wild.
+Okra originated from Egypt and Ethiopia, where it grows wild.
 It is a traditional vegetable that is grown in the South.
 Five or six plants can produce enough for a small family.
-Okra will grow in almost any soil where the soil temperature is 60 F. It tolerates hot and humid summers.
-Plants should be grown in a warm areas and receive plenty of sunlight.
+Okra will grow in almost any soil where the soil temperature is 60°F. It tolerates hot and humid summers.
+Plants should be grown in warm areas and receive plenty of sunlight.
 Okra can be grown directly in the garden, but should be started indoors if you have a short growing season.
 Plant your seeds indoors 30 days before transplanting in the garden.
-Okra is known for its poor germination rate, so plant sufficient amount of seeds.
+Okra is known for its poor germination rate, so plant a sufficient number of seeds.
 Keep weeded, but do not disturb roots.
 Plants can grow 2 to 8 ft tall.

-Requires fertile slightly alkaline soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Requires fertile, slightly alkaline soil in a well-drained location in the garden.
+Apply mulch and grass clippings, or straw, around the base of the plant.

-Does best if soil dries between watering.
+It is best if the soil dries between watering.
 It can tolerate drought, but will not thrive in wet conditions.

-Use RootBlast, Vegetable Alive, and Slow Release Fertilizer when transplanting outdoors.
-Apply Miracle Gro every 2 weeks.
+Use Slow Release (6 Month) Fertilizer when planting outdoors.
+Apply Miracle-Gro every 2 weeks.

 Scientific Name: Meloidogyne spp.